Data-driven discovery of dynamical models in biology: Future of data-driven methods for dynamical systems in biology

-The field of pseudotime analysis is rapidly evolving, with close to a hundred tools developed to date.
-Saelens \textit{et al.}~\cite{Saelens2019} benchmarked 45 such methods across hundreds of real and synthetic datasets, concluding that no single approach is universally optimal.
+The field of pseudotime analysis is rapidly evolving, with close to a hundred tools developed to date just to mention the recent PseudoGA (cell pseudotime reconstruction based on genetic algorithm) \cite{Mondal2021}, CAPITAL (comparative analysis of pseudotime trajectory inference with tree alignment) \cite{Sugihara2022}, scTour \cite{Li2023} or CellRank \cite{Lange2022}.
+Saelens \textit{et al.}~\cite{Saelens2019} benchmarked 45 such methods (before 2019) across hundreds of real and synthetic datasets, concluding that no single approach is universally optimal.
 Instead, performance depends strongly on dataset size, dimensionality, and trajectory topology.
 Thus, while we do not evaluate pseudotime methods in the same way as regression-, network-, or decomposition-based approaches, we note that they provide a complementary entry point to dynamical analysis when destructive sampling prevents longitudinal measurements.